JMasSolutions/ClearView/README.md

 For Google Chrome, Opera, Edge, or Other Chromium Browsers:

- 1. Download the latest release from our repository: https://github.com/JMasSolutions/ClearView
+ 1. Download the source code from the latest release: https://github.com/JMasSolutions/ClearView

  2. Load the Extension in Your Browser
     • Open your Chromium-based browser and go to the extensions page:
     • Chrome/Edge: chrome://extensions/